mirror12k/Pale-White-MVC/README.md

 ## Why?
 Standard php-mysql backend development tends to get bogged down quickly with security and conformity.
 Implementing template views, secure logins, file uploads, localization, and plugin apis, are always necessary when a project grows large enough.
-Pale-White provides tools simplify these jobs and prevent reinventing the wheel.
+Pale-White provides tools to simplify these jobs and prevent reinventing the wheel.

 The framework also tries to stay away from any language-dependent specifics to allow targeted compilation to any standard language/database combination.